Hybrid Caravans Australia

 Base price: $54,990

-The bed slide on the Mighty 2 really adds to the space and allows for that massive king size bed.
-There are other layouts available of the Mighty 2 that can include double bunks, which makes this little camper great for families.
+The bed slide on the GT-13C really adds to the space and allows for that massive king size bed.
+There are other layouts available in the Prime Campers range that can include double bunks, which makes these little campers great for families.

 Fantasy Caravan F1-E Hybrid Off-road Caravan